How to resolve the algorithm Catalan numbers step by step in the Ruby programming language

 - The code includes a performance benchmark using the

-library.
-It compares the execution times of each function forn
+Benchmarklibrary.
+It compares the execution times of each function fornvalues from 0 to 16.

 - The code includes a performance benchmark using the